andrewnathanco/pastel/README.md

-# pastel
+# Splotch

-A new daily color game
+Splotch is a daily color game.